ishtiakrongon/Python-Projects/README.md

 ## <a href="Email_Slicer/email_slicer.py">5.
 Email Slicer Program</a>
 <p>This email slicer program allows user to input their email address as a string then show the output as a username and
 domain name separately.</p>

+## <a href="Compund_Interest_Calculator/compund_interest.py">6.
+Compound Interest Calculator</a>
+<p>This email slicer program allows user to input their email address as a string then show the output as a username and
+domain name separately.</p>